rstebbens/storytelling/principles/99-conditions-of-satisfaction.md

 ☐ Have I asked enough questions?

-☐ Can I explain the story in a single sentence?
+☐ Can I explain the story in a single sentance?

 ☐ Do I understand why this story matters?